SyneRBI/SIRF-SuperBuild/INSTALL.md

 2. Install [VirtualBox](https://www.virtualbox.org).
 Please note that this will require administrator permissions.
 You do not need to install the Oracle extensions to VirtualBox, although it might come in handy for USB support.
 Although other Virtual Machine software might work, we have not tried this and will not be able to help to get this going.

-Nikos Efthimiou says that if you run Ubuntu (or similar) on your laptop, VirtualBox might not install, unless you first upgrade to libvpx > 1.
+In 2015, Nikos Efthimiou said that if you run Ubuntu (or similar) on your laptop, VirtualBox might not install, unless you first upgrade to libvpx > 1.
 You could try the following (but you might want to read-up on this first):
 	- wget http://launchpadlibrarian.net/199480915/libvpx1\_1.3.0-3ubuntu1\_amd64.deb
 	- sudo dpkg -i libvpx1*.deb